SoftUni-Internal/interactive-content/EN/03-Lists/05-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-In **Pokemon Don't Go**, when you walk to a certain pokemon, those closest to you, naturally get further, and those further from you, get closer.
+In **Pokemon Don't Go**, when you walk to a certain pokemon, those closest to you get further and those further from you get closer.

 You will **receive a sequence of integers, separated by spaces** - the **distance** to the pokemons.